StratifyLabs/StratifyBlog/content/device/2021-12-30-UART-FIFO-with-DMA-on-STM32.md

 title: UART FIFO with DMA on STM32
 ---

-The UART on the STM32 can be a little tricky to configure for receiving high throughput data.
-Most peripherals on the STM32 rely on the DMA for high throughput.
-The I2S for example has excellent DMA integration that allows you to stream digital audio.
+Configuring the STM32 UART for high throughput data can be challenging.
+Most STM32 peripherals rely on DMA for high throughput, such as I2S for digital audio streaming.

 ## I2S DMA Operation

-For the I2S, it is straightforward to implement the DMA to receive digital audio.
-You configure the DMA to match the audio format (16/24/32-bit etc).
-You then choose a frame buffer size and configure the I2S in circular buffer mode.
+Implementing DMA for I2S to receive digital audio is straightforward.
+You configure the DMA to match the audio format and choose a frame buffer size.
+Then, you configure the I2S in circular buffer mode.
 The STM32 interrupts when the frame buffer is half-full and full.
-When the DMA is filling the second half, you use the processor to access the first half and vice-versa.
+You use the processor to access the half of the buffer being filled by the DMA and vice-versa.

 ## The Problem with UART DMA